fpabonrodriguez/Capture-Recapture-Model-Lyme-Disease/README.md

 Note: This folder repository contains supplemental materials for the following manuscript:

 "Bayesian Capture-Recapture model of vector-reservoir interaction in an ecological setting: a reservoir-targeted vaccine field study against Borrelia burgdorferi".
-Felix Pabon-Rodriguez, Grant Brown, Christine Petersen, and Maria Gomez-Solecki.
+Felix Pabon-Rodriguez, Grant Brown, Maria Gomez-Solecki, and Christine Petersen.